RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/setup.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Requirements
+# Requirements

 You shall
 - use Linux or macOS
 - be root on your computer
-- having npm version between v3 and v4
+- having npm version above 5.8.0 (5.8.0 presents a bug and should be used)
-- having node version between v6 and v7
+- having node version greater than or equal to 9.8.0

-The latest version of npm (v5) and node (v8) are not stable enough to be used with REGARDS.
-But when their issues will be fixed, the npm run-script `bootstrap` will be renamed into `preinstall` and `npm install` will be sufficient.

 > **Important**
 > As REGARDS frontend is developped around two main libraries, [React](https://facebook.github.io/react/){:target="_blank"} and [Redux](http://redux.js.org){:target="_blank"}, we highly recommand new developers to start by watching the here under [Egghead](https://egghead.io) videos to learn the basics of these two libraries.